DatSwissGuy/marvel-app-frontend/README.md

 This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9 and has been updated / upgraded to Angular version 10 including all dependencies (e.g. NgRx).

 This Angular App was created during my internship at [Liip](https://www.liip.ch).
 After my internship it has been further developed.
-Please check the repo under Full Application.
+Please check the repo under `Full Application`.

 # Full Application

-The full stack application as a Docker Compose setup can be found [here](https://github.com/DatSwissGuy/marvel-app)
+The full stack application as a Docker Compose setup can be found [here](https://github.com/DatSwissGuy/marvel-app).